BRANDING | POSTED ON 15.11.2018

 How well do you really know your brand

-A business can talk about their brand internally on a daily basis but the discussions are usually about what they provide, their internal processes and how they can improve these processes.
-They often don’t see the brand from their customer’s perspective.
-Do you know what they think of your brand?
-What is their understanding of your business and what do you offer them?
-What is your website and brand really saying to your clients?
+A business might discuss their brand internally every day, focusing on what they offer, their internal processes, and how to improve them.
+However, they often miss seeing the brand from the customer’s perspective.
+Do you know what your customers think of your brand?
+What is their understanding of your business and what you offer?
+What message does your website and brand convey to your clients?
+Incorporating social media can provide valuable insights into these questions by allowing you to engage directly with your audience and understand their perceptions better.

 Similarly, do your staff members really understand who you are and what you do?
 How are you helping your staff fulfil the needs of your clients?
 What is your company really about?